Manderby/NALib/Readme.txt

 This line tells the compiler that NAArray shall be used as a type.
 After this line, the compiler expects a declaration somewhere and allows the programmer to use the type by just using its name.
-The actual declaration of this type can be written anywhere but in NALib is always given immediately after that line by the following lines starting with something like
+The actual declaration of this type can be written anywhere but in NALib is always given somewhen after that line by the following lines starting with something like

 struct NAArray{